During a shift at my previous job…

 When it comes to personal finance, we have a tendency to focus on strategies and tactics.

-That’s the reason why we lap up actionable guides and information like:
+That’s the reason why we lap up actionable guides and money hacks like:

 - What is the best high-interest savings account?